Liberia: EPA, UNDP Enhance Environmental Data Sharing Platform

 Rio Convention relates to the three conventions, which were agreed at the Earth Summit held in Rio de Janeiro in June 1992.
 They are the Convention on Biological Diversity (CBD), the United Nations Framework Convention on Climate Change (UNFCCC) and the United Nations Convention to Combat Desertification (UNCCD).

-Additional software (plug-ins) was recently procured by EPA and UNDP to enhance the functionality of the EKMS, which was established by the Cross-Cutting Capacity Development (CCCD) Project in 2019 with funding from the Global Environment Facility (GEF).
+Additional software (plug ins) was recently procured by EPA and UNDP to enhance the functionality of the EKMS, which was established by the Cross Cutting Capacity Development (CCCD) Project in 2019 with funding from Global Environment Facility (GEF).

 The rehearsal training on how to use the EKMS was held under the theme: "Strengthening National Capacities to Meet Global Environmental Obligations With the Framework of Sustainable Development Priorities".